Countdown to Human Rights Day

 In recent years, awareness of intersex people, and recognition of the specific human rights abuses that they face, has grown, thanks to the work of intersex human rights defenders.

 Human rights abuses against intersex people include, but are not limited to:

-This publication highlights the obligations of States, challenges and advances towards protecting human rights of Intersex people.
+2019 OHCHR background note that focuses on the specific human rights violations facing intersex people.
+This publication highlights the obligations of States, as well as the challenges and advances towards protecting human rights of intersex people.

 2019 OHCHR publication setting out how international human rights law applies to issues relevant to LGBTQI+ populations, including intersex people.